 Where to Stay Near Semuc Champey

 Accommodations in Lanquin are fairly basic and quite rustic but that just adds to the adventure.
-We didn’t book in advance and on arrival decided to stay at the El Muro Hostel right in town at Q120 ($15USD) per night for a double room with private bath.
+We didn’t book in advance and on arrival decided to stay in a double room with private bath at the El Muro Hostel right in town.
 We chose El Muro quite randomly but as you can read in our post “Is it Safe to Travel to Guatemala” we were really glad we did.

 Born in England, Sarah developed her wanderlust at a young age as she traveled around Europe with her parents.
 As a young adult she spent every penny she could on experiences as opposed to possessions.
 Eventually she found a way to earn a living doing what she loved: traveling, writing and capturing images of the wondrous world we live in.
 When not on the go Sarah enjoys time in her “sometimes home” of Vancouver.